dranjan/dranjan.github.io/_nb/favicon.md

 If I wanted to...I don't know, create an avatar for my public GitHub profile, there are a few more considerations.
 First, the optimum size for GitHub avatars seems to be 460 pixels by 460 pixels.
 Second, the visible part of the avatar is, for reasons I still can't understand, a _circular_ region inside of the full avatar image.
-Third, the background the avatar is shown on doesn't have a fixed color and depends on the user's browser settings and selected theme.
+Third, the background the avatar is shown on doesn't have a fixed color and depends on the viewer's browser settings and selected theme.

 The image we just created is 257 pixels by 257 pixels: